Administration and Financial Management

 Division Mission Statement

-To provide the governor, the Cabinet for Health and Family Services and the commonwealth objective research, analysis, advice and management assistance on policy, budget, financial, contract, procurement and economic issues to ensure the fiscal integrity and continuity of state government regarding the Department for Public Health and the 59 local health departments.
+To provide the Governor, the Cabinet for Health and Family Services (CHFS) and the Commonwealth analysis and guidance on administrative and financial management issues to ensure the fiscal integrity and operational continuity of state government regarding the Department for Public Health (DPH) and the Local Health Departments (LHDs).

-The division has orchestrated a statewide public health initiative to ensure compliance with the federal Health Insurance Portability and Accountability Act (HIPAA).
-As the state's lead agency on HIPAA, the division is responsible for planning and implementation of policy, procedural and technical changes to DPH and local health department operations as they relate to the privacy and confidentiality of identifiable patient information.
+AFM also is responsible for providing guidance on the daily operations of the LHDs across the state.
+This responsibility includes training and staff development, local health personnel management, medical coding, medical records and forms management, reporting of clinical and community-based services, providing security access to the online local health network, regulation and policy interpretation and the local board of heath nomination process.
+AFM orchestrated a statewide public health initiative to ensure compliance with the federal Health Insurance Portability and Accountability Act (HIPAA).
+As a lead agency on HIPAA, the division is responsible for the planning and implementation of policy, procedural and technical changes to DPH and LHD operations as they relate to the privacy and confidentiality of identifiable patient information.

 Administrative Branch Manager